Pompeo talks tough on Iran while visiting the Emirates

 Pompeo met Abu Dhabi's powerful crown prince, Sheikh Mohammed bin Zayed Al Nahyan, and Foreign Minister Abdullah bin Zayed Al Nahyan while on his short trip to the UAE.
 He also stopped by the U.S. Embassy in Abu Dhabi.

+Pompeo, who earlier visited Afghanistan, Japan, North Korea and Vietnam on his trip, left the UAE heading for a NATO summit in Brussels that Trump will attend.

 Gambrell reported from Dubai, United Arab Emirates.
-Associated Press writer Fay Abuelgasim in Dubai contributed to this report.
+Associated Press writers Fay Abuelgasim in Dubai and Amir Vahdat in Tehran, Iran, contributed to this report.